teamniteo/handbook/5_People/personal-finances.md

 ### TL;DR

 - Open an Interactive Brokers account.
-- For 70% of your portfolio buy Vanguard's fund VWRA for the global stock market.
+- For 70% of your portfolio, buy Vanguard's fund VWRA for the global stock market.
-- For 30% of your portfolio buy Vanguard's fund BNDW for the global bond market.
+- For 30% of your portfolio, buy Vanguard's fund BNDW for the global bond market.
 - Invest whenever your savings hit $5000.
 - Buy and hold until retirement.